phax/as2-peppol-servlet/README.md

 # Known issues

-  * PEPPOL AS2 specs requires that duplicate incoming message IDs are handled specially, by ignoring mutliple transmissions of the same message ID
+  * PEPPOL AS2 specs requires that duplicate incoming message IDs are handled specially, by ignoring multiple transmissions of the same message ID
   * The certificate check of the sender's certificate must be improved

 ---